-- A process that works best cases where the conflict level, when compared to other divorces, is a 3 or lower on a scale of 1 to 10.
+- A solution-oriented process that works best in cases where the conflict level, when compared to other divorces, is a 5 or lower on a scale of 1 to 10.
 In higher conflict cases, another form of alternative dispute resolution, the Collaborative Process is often a better option.

 - A safe environment in which a divorcing couple can communicate their needs and interests and those of their family with one another.

-- An informal process in which the parties themselves are in control and empowered to make their own decisions and where there is a goal to reduce the tension of divorce.
+- A process in which the parties themselves are in control and empowered to make their own decisions and where there is a goal to reduce the tension of divorce.

-- A setting where a Fairfax, VA Divorce Mediator, if also a lawyer, may provide information about the legal system, how issues may be viewed by other lawyers or judges, and what alternatives there are for solving issues, but may not provide legal advice or be an advocate for either side.
+- A setting where a Northern Virginia Divorce Mediator, if also a lawyer, may provide information about the legal system, how issues may be viewed by other lawyers or judges, and what alternatives there are for solving issues, but may not provide legal advice or be an advocate for either side.

-CO-MEDIATION: A BETTER AND UNIQUE MEDIATION MODEL OFFERED BY KALES & KALES
+CO-MEDIATION: OUR MEDIATION MODEL AT KALES & KALES

-In most divorce mediations that Kales & Kales conducts, we utilize the co-mediation model.
-A co-mediation is a mediation that utilizes two mediators to help the parties reach a divorce settlement agreement.
-At our firm, those mediators are Jonathan and Amy Kales, the husband and wife team that makes up Kales & Kales.
+In the Northern Virginia divorce mediation services that Kales & Kales provides, we utilize the co-mediation model.
+A co-mediation is a mediation that utilizes two mediators to help the parties reach a divorce agreement.
+At our firm, those mediators are Jonathan and Amy Kales, the husband-and-wife team that makes up Kales & Kales.

 Co-mediators can charge more than individual mediators.
 However, at Kales & Kales, that is not the case.
 We charge $425 per hour for co-mediation sessions and to draft your Marital Settlement Agreement.
-This is approximately the same amount Jonathan or Amy charge when either of them represents a client individually as an attorney, i.e., the rate of one lawyer/mediator) for co-mediation.
+This is approximately the same amount Jonathan or Amy charge when either of them represents a client individually as an attorney, i.e., you’re getting two for about the price of one.
 If you combine this with the efficiency of co-mediation, you could wind up paying less than if you retained a solo mediator.

 It can be challenging for one mediator to observe everything that’s happening during a mediation session.
-With co-mediators in the room, the odds increase that details aren’t missed.
+With co-mediators in the room, the odds increase that details are not missed.

 By observing the co-mediators, spouses can learn how to better communicate with one another in their negotiations.

-HOW DO I PREPARE TO MEET WITH A FAIRFAX, VA DIVORCE MEDIATOR?
+HOW DO I PREPARE TO MEET WITH A VIRGINIA DIVORCE MEDIATOR?

-To be best prepared for a Fairfax divorce mediation, some important steps are necessary, both practically and mentally.
+To be best prepared for separation and mediation, some important steps are necessary, both practically and mentally.

 - Imagine civilized discussions (not a joke) and bring a positive attitude to the table of your divorce mediation sessions.

-- Outline a few possible parenting arrangements.
+- Outline a few possible parenting (child custody and visitation) plans.
 Consider what you might like to see in a day-to-day schedule and what might make sense as to holidays and other school breaks, factoring in what’s truly in your children’s best interests and fairness to your spouse.